TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedvsswriterinbadstate.md

 REG ADD "HKLM\SOFTWARE\Microsoft\BcdrAgentPersistentKeys" /v SnapshotWithoutThreads /t REG_SZ /d True /f
 ```

-If steps 1 and 2 did not resolve the issue, follow the instructions in Step 3 of this [article](https://docs.microsoft.com/azure/backup/backup-azure-vms-troubleshoot#extensionfailedvsswriterinbadstate---snapshot-operation-failed-because-vss-writers-were-in-a-bad-state)
+If steps 1 and 2 do not resolve the issue, follow the instructions in Step 3 of this [article](https://docs.microsoft.com/azure/backup/backup-azure-vms-troubleshoot#extensionfailedvsswriterinbadstate---snapshot-operation-failed-because-vss-writers-were-in-a-bad-state)